Our Lord (3 Body Problem): 2024

 The scientists are devastated upon learning of Jack's death, particularly Will (Alex Sharp).
 Reviewing security footage, Auggie (Eiza González) deduces that the woman she previously saw, Tatiana (Marlo Kelly), was responsible.
 She and Jin (Jess Hong) later meet with Clarence (Benedict Wong) and Wade (Liam Cunningham), and they enlist Jin's help in infiltrating Evans' secret organization to collect intelligence.
 Evans (Jonathan Pryce) is notified of this by a person he calls "my Lord", but he is told not to worry.

 Evans reads Little Red Riding Hood to the San-Ti "Lord" and explains how the Big Bad Wolf impersonates Red Riding Hood's grandmother in order to deceive her.
 The San-Ti however struggles to understand the concept of fiction and interprets the story to be a testament to humankind's capacity for deception, chillingly informing Evans that they cannot co-exist with those that deceive – then abruptly ceases contact.

 Under Clarence's surveillance, Jin attends a ceremony for people who also completed the VR game.
 She is stunned when Ye Wenjie (Rosalind Chao) – mother of Jin's recently deceased friend – introduces herself as its leader and that the purpose of the Earth-Trisolaris movement is to help the San-Ti arrive and take over the Earth.
-Authorities raid the building and arrest Ye Wenjie, although not after a heavy firefight with armed attendees in which many are killed.
+Authorities raid the building and arrest Ye Wenjie, although not until after a heavy firefight with armed attendees in which many are killed.
 During the commotion, Tatiana attempts to kill Jin for her betrayal, but Clarence shoots her first and she is forced to flee.
 Wade interrogates Ye Wenjie, questioning her about Judgment Day.
 She is undaunted, and warns that the San-Ti are on their way.